aminya/VarStructs.jl/README.md

 # Features

-VarStructs are similar to struct but have extra features:
+VarStructs are similar to structs but have extra features:
   - You can add fields after their definition.
   - They can be defined inside a function or a local scope.
   - They can be redefined.

 Similar to structs
-  - They can be used for dispatching
+  - They can be used for dispatching (zero-cost)
   - They can have custom constructors
   - They have type conversion/checking for the fields that are declared

+VarStructs removes the limitations of structs, and so in addition to all the applications of structs, you can use structures in new applications!
+For example, it can be used to define a "Schema" for your type, or you can used it for serialization of unknown data.

 # Install and Usage
 ```julia